gongbell/Open-Grants-Program/applications/WANA4Parachain.md

 * What need(s) does your project meet?
   * Our projects address the parachain bug and vulnerability detection problem.
 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   * I am not aware of any projects working on parachain security verification.
+Because Polkadot is first ecosystem that realize a uniform parachain development model.
 There are indeed projects on smart contract verification, such as Oyente (https://github.com/enzymefinance/oyente) and MAIAN (https://github.com/ivicanikolicsg/MAIAN).

 ## Team :busts_in_silhouette: